diverged/tavily-go/README.md

 # tavily-go

-A Go client for the Tavily API.
+An unofficial Go client for the Tavily search API, modeled closely on the official [Tavily Python Wrapper](https://github.com/tavily-ai/tavily-python).

 ## Installation